pyeventsourcing/eventsourcing/docs/topics/process.rst

     os.environ['DB_URI'] = 'mysql://root:@127.0.0.1/eventsourcing'

-Redis pub-sub is used to broadcast prompts to pull new notifications.
+Redis is used to publish prompts, so downstream can pull new notifications without polling latency.

 .. code:: python